homes-in-asia/homes-in-asia/_posts/2018/02/2018-02-26-free-realestate-photography.md

 photography gear and an eye for composition to take photos and talent to post process images.

 I am not saying that guy is me.
 Bu I do have the gear, have an eye for composition, creative and have done real-estate photography before.
-I am offering this service in y interest to get to know interesting people.
+I am offering this service to expand my real-estate photography portfolio.
 Given my limited availability I would limit my services to 2 properties a week (on Sundays) limited to 8 a month.

 If I do agree to photograph your property, some of them would get published online in my photography portfolio.
 I